Towards Plausible Graph Anonymization: Graph Recovery

 \subsection{Hyperparameter Sensitivity}

-There are mainly three hyperparameters, $l$, $t$ and $d$, involved in our edge plausibility metric.
-We study their sensitivity by relying on the AUC values.
-Here, $l$ and $t$ are directly related to the size of the random walk traces, which essentially relate to the amount of data used for learning embedding vectors.
-For both anonymization mechanisms, we observe that increasing $l$ and $t$ increases the AUC values.
+We study the influences of the three hyperparameters ($l$, $t$ and $d$) on the prediction performance.
+Here, $l$ and $t$ are directly related to the size of the random walk traces, which essentially decides the amount of data used for learning embedding vectors.
+For both anonymization mechanisms, we observe that increasing $l$ and $t$ improves the AUC values.
 However, the increase is smaller when both of these values are above 60.
 Therefore, we set $l=100$ and $t=80$.
-The corresponding plots are depicted in the appendix.

-Meanwhile, we observe interesting results for the vector dimension $d$: different anonymization mechanisms have different optimal choices for $d$ (Figures~\ref{fig:kDa_num_features} and~\ref{fig:sdp_num_features}).
+Meanwhile, we observe interesting results for the vector dimension $d$: different anonymization mechanisms have different optimal choices for $d$ (\autoref{fig:kDa_num_features} and \autoref{fig:sdp_num_features}).
 It appears that when detecting fake edges on $k$-DA-anonymized graphs, $d=128$ is a suitable choice for all datasets.
 On the other hand, for SalaDP, $d=512$ is able to achieve a stronger prediction.
-We confirm that the vector dimension is indeed a subtle parameter, as was observed in other data domains, such as biomedical data~\cite{BBHHKM16}.
+We confirm that the vector dimension is indeed a subtle parameter, as was observed in other data domains, such as biomedical data~\cite{BBHHKM16} and mobility data~\cite{BHPZ17}.
 In conclusion, our default hyperparameter settings are suitable for our prediction task.